gorgonia/gorgonia.github.io/content/tutorials/mnist.md

 It is now possible to define the network by adding a method to the convnet structure:

-_Note_: error checking are removes for clarity
+_Note_: error checking are, once again, removed for clarity

 ```go
 // This function is particularly verbose for educational reasons.
 In reality, you'd wrap up the layers within a layer struct type and perform per-layer activations